 Today’s internet is all about web apps and the advancement of web applications and other technologies that change the way we do business.
 Applications with valuable data make it a high priority target for a security breach.
 The types of data that are often stolen include valuable information like core business data, customer identification, access controls, etc. These data threats make it imperative to follow web application security best practices.

 So if security matters, you have to be proactive and not reactive.
 Assuming that the network firewall that you have in place to protect your network will secure your websites and web applications won’t help.
 Ensuring security is about identifying the risks and implementing appropriate countermeasures.
 This requires developers to spend time scanning and identifying vulnerabilities than to fix it.

 Application security is a need for users and the responsibility of the developers.
 A need since software security breaches cost millions of dollars for any organization; fixing defects after the release is relatively risky and expensive; security issues can cause negative publicity.
 A responsibility to protect your site visitors, to protect your brand image, to protect your customer’s trust.

 How to Prevent these Security Issues?

-As a preventive measure, web app developers typically adopt threat modeling, a methodology for identifying threats, their causes, prevention, and mitigation strategies to avoid negative effects of the security risks.
+As a preventive measure, web app developers typically adopt threat modelling, a methodology for identifying threats, their causes, prevention, and mitigation strategies to avoid negative effects of the security risks.
 It complements the security code review process by looking at an application from the attacker’s perspective.
 This model ensures that applications are being developed with built-in security from the very beginning.

 Additionally, there are some basic practices that every developer can and should be doing as a matter of course for preventing security issues.
 For securing web application you must identify all security issues and vulnerabilities within the application before an attacker identifies and exploits them.
 Scan your web application using a black box scanner, do a manual source code audit, and do an automated/manual scan for identifying coding problems.